blissai/collector/README.md

 ````
 This will begin the installation process.

-Note: If running scripts is disabled on your machine, make sure to set the  ''-ExecutionPolicy ByPass' option when executing the above command.
+Note: If running scripts is disabled on your machine, make sure to set the  '-ExecutionPolicy ByPass' option when executing the above command.

 Detailed instructions on how to install PHP in Windows can be found here: